mjquesada/Branching/README.md

 This will list ways to branch, and notes on branching.

-'git branch' -list branch, highlighting the one you're on.
+`git branch` -list branch, highlighting the one you're on.

-'git branch BRANCH-NAME' - create your branch.
+`git branch BRANCH-NAME` - create your branch.

-'git checkout BRANCH-NAME' - start working on that branch.
+`git checkout BRANCH-NAME` - start working on that branch.